Let’s start here: postpartum weight loss is not the same as regular weight loss.

 What made the difference?
 Flexible dosing.

-I was able to start lower and titrate more gradually.
+I was able to start lower and increase more gradually.
 During postpartum, that slower pace felt right for my body.
 In my personal experience, that approach also meant I felt more comfortable during adjustments.
 That customization was a huge win.

 If You Want a Faster, Smoother Start… Winner: Good Life Meds